nus-cs2103-AY2122S2/ip/docs/README.md

 # User Guide

-Duke is a **Personal Assistant ChatBot desktop application** that can help you to keep track of various tasks.
+Duke is a **personal assistant chatbot desktop application** that can help you keep track of 3 types of tasks.

+* ToDo: Tasks without any date/time attached
+* Deadline: Tasks that need to be done before a specific date/time
+* Event: Tasks that start at a specific date/time and ends at a specific time

+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ![](Ui.png)